michelep/ESP8266_PowerMeter/README.md

 ## What is this?

-It's a simple power meter that i've build to find the best place to install a solar panel.
+It's a simple power meter that I build to find the best place to install a solar panel all around my house.
 Using a small solar panel and a solar LiPo charger controller, i was able to measure how many power I can have with different expositions and places.

 Data were sent via MQTT to a broker, to be stored and analyzed.